Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Additional Details for Section

-Section~\ref{sec:similarity}-\ref{sec:dynamics} analyze the learning behavior of $A$ and $B$ matrices during fine-tuning on different tasks.
+Section~\ref{subsec:similarity}-\ref{subsec:dynamics} analyze the learning behavior of $A$ and $B$ matrices during fine-tuning on different tasks based on LLaMA2-7B.
 We also perform the same analysis in the federated fine-tuning with two clients.
 Following \citet{zhang2024towards}, we randomly sample data from the Dolly-15K dataset \citep{DatabricksBlog2023DollyV2} and split them into two clients, each containing 1493 instruction data samples from different tasks.
 The data distribution is shown in Figure~\ref{fig:client_data_dist}.

 We fine-tune the LLaMA2-7B model on the two clients and analyze how the similarity of LoRA modules is affected by random seeds for initialization.
 Using the similarity metric described in Appendix~\ref{appx:similarity}, we compute the layer-wise similarity of LoRA modules across the two clients.
-The results, shown in Figure~\ref{fig:client_similarity}, indicate that, contrary to the assumption in FedSA-LoRA \citep{guoselective}, the similarity of $A$ matrices across clients comes mainly from identical initialization rather than shared knowledge.
+The results, shown in Figure~\ref{fig:fig8a}-\ref{fig:fig8c}, indicate that, contrary to the assumption in FedSA-LoRA \citep{guoselective}, the similarity of $A$ matrices across clients comes mainly from identical initialization rather than shared knowledge.

 Furthermore, we analyze the learning dynamics of $A$ and $B$ in the federated fine-tuning setting.
 On client 2, we compute the similarity of $A$ before and after fine-tuning, and do the same for $B$.
 We also calculate the magnitude and direction variation for this client.
-The results, shown in Figure~\ref{fig:client_lora_change}, are consistent with our earlier fine-tuning experiments on different tasks.
+The results, shown in Figure~\ref{fig:fig8d}-\ref{fig:fig9}, are consistent with our earlier fine-tuning experiments on different tasks.
 They confirm that $B$ plays a more critical role than $A$ in encoding knowledge across clients.

+To further explore whether the above observation depends on the model or dataset, we analyze the learning dynamics of LoRA the Qwen2-7B model using the bigscience/xP3 dataset \citep{muennighoff2023crosslingual}, which contains data from 46 languages and 16 NLP tasks.
+We sample 3,000 English examples and fine-tune the model using the same configuration.
+The results are shown in Figure~\ref{fig:fig10}.
+We observe the same pattern: the $B$ matrix plays a more dominant role than $A$ matrix during training.